LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    Array objects store zero or more elements and provide random access to those elements by position.
 Positions are 1-based integers.
 Arrays will grow as needed to accommodate new elements.
 Elements can be inserted and removed from arrays at any position.
-However, inserting an element anywhere but at the end of an array results in all subsequent elements being moved down.
-Thus, arrays are best used when inserting or removing only at the end of the array.
+However, inserting an element in any position except at the end of an array results in all subsequent elements being moved down.
+   Therefore, arrays are best used when inserting or removing only at the end of the array.

 Creating Array Objects